matchaginseng/fuzzy-palm-tree/README.md

 # fuzzy-palm-tree
-logit lens on vit for classification and infilling.
+[logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) on vision transformers for classification and infilling.

+see writeup for motivation and results (`writeup.pdf`).